Lucas Demitra

-Lucas Demitra (born 9 April 2003) is a Slovak footballer who plays for FC ViOn Zlaté Moravce in the Fortuna Liga as a winger, on loan from AS Trenčín.
+Lucas Demitra (born 9 April 2003) is a Slovak footballer who plays for St. Louis City 2 in the MLS Next Pro as a winger.

 Early life

 Demitra is the son of Slovak ice hockey player Pavol Demitra and Mária Demitrová.
 He was born in St. Louis, Missouri, United States, where his father played for the St. Louis Blues of the National Hockey League.
 Before dedicating himself to professional football, Demitra followed his father's footsteps and tried ice hockey at youth levels.
-Demitra was 8 years old when his father died in the crash of YAK-Service Flight 9633.
+Demitra was eight years old when his father died in the crash of YAK-Service Flight 9633.

 Club career

 AS Trenčín

 Demitra made his Fortuna Liga debut for AS Trenčín against FC DAC 1904 Dunajská Streda on 14 February 2021.